Frequently Asked Questions

 How do I purchase credits from King County’s In-Lieu Fee Program?

-If use of King County’s In Lieu Fee Program is determined by regulators to be a potential way to meet your mitigation needs, and you have not yet talked with program staff, first call Program staff to discuss use of the program.
-Then, start the process by submitting an Application and In-Lieu Fee Use Plan with pertinent information about your project (see Templates page).
+If use of King County’s In-Lieu Fee Program is determined by regulators to be a potential way to meet your mitigation needs, and you have not yet talked with program staff, first call Mitigation Reserves Program staff to discuss use of the program.
+Then, start the process by submitting an Application and In-Lieu Fee Use Plan with pertinent information about your project (see Templates & Resources).
 County staff will then draft an agreement for your review.
 Once you receive permits for your project, both parties can sign the agreement.
 Following a fully executed agreement, King County will issue an invoice for payment on the credits.
 Once credits are paid in full, King County will issue a Statement of Sale to the permittee.
 This is the permittee’s proof of purchase and receipt.

 However, please see our Information for Permittee/Consultants page for a complete explanation of the process and links to relevant documents.